HotPatcher: A open source UE resource hot patching tool

 Update address: Release v81.0

-6. Optimized Notification output format.
+6. Optimized the output format of Notification.

-8. Supported cooking only Shader-type resources.
+8. Supported only cooking Shader type resources.

 9. Supported CookAdvancedOptions options.

-14. Optimized LoadShaderbytecode-related code.
+14. Optimized LoadShaderbytecode related code.

-17. Added more ProfilingTag.
+17. Added more profiling tags.

-18. Updated MOD version.
+18. Updated the MOD version.

-19. Fixed compilation errors for UE5.1 on Linux.
+19. Fixed compilation errors on UE5.1 Linux.

-21. Fixed the extraneous %s in GetProjectNotAssetDirConfig.
+21. Fixed the extra %s in GetProjectNotAssetDirConfig.

 2023.02.28 Update v80.1